landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 All members of the Project involved in roles related to data management will be acknowledged in some way.
 Specifically:

 Members of the Project that were involved in data management *[change to a more specific role]* will be offered co-authorship to papers that make use of their data.
 Co-authorship will require participation in the interpretation of the data, writing, or critical review of the manuscript, approval of the final manuscript. *[if the group defines authorship using a specific set of criteria, include a link to these criteria here.
 A few examples of current definitions of authorship can be found in https://publicationethics.org/resources/discussion-documents/what-constitutes-authorship-june-2014]*.
 The offer for co-authorship may be accepted or declined.
-When students (PhD or masters) accept co-authorship, the initiatiors of the article will commit to provide support and mentorship to the student, so that their role can be meaningful.
+When students (PhD or masters) accept co-authorship, the initiators of the article will commit to provide support and mentorship to the student, so that their role can be meaningful.

 - Data coming from subproject F2, F3, F4: people responsible for data analysis will be offered co-authorship.